KIDJourney/Sokoban_Pygame/README.md

     B for Box

-    P for the respawn point
+    P for Player

-Any comments and advices are welcomed except refactor code .
+Any comments and advices are welcome except the coding style ;)

 # License